-The tiny rural town of Acton, just North of Granbury, offered a full day of fun and exploration for us, as we hiked the scenic trails of the Acton Nature Park, and explored the Acton State Historical Site at the Acton Cemetery, place of rest of Davy Crockett’s 2nd wife, Elizabeth.
+The tiny rural town of Acton, just North of Granbury, offers day of fun and exploration.
+The Acton Nature Center has 5 miles of scenic trails, including off-road bike trails, and nearby Acton State Historical Site at the Acton Cemetery is the place of rest of Davy Crockett’s 2nd wife, Elizabeth.
 It’s a perfect little day trip, or spend the weekend at De Cordova Bend Park, with FREE primitive camping, a fishing pier and boat ramp to Lake Granbury.

 1. Know Before You Go

 The Acton Nature Park is set on 80 acres, with over 5 miles of trails for hiking, mountain bikes and equestrian uses.
-It is open 7 days a week, from dawn until dusk, and is FREE to all.
+It is open 7 days a week, from dawn until dusk, and is FREE to all, however donations are appreciated.

 Pack in plenty of water